hmunye/konsider/docs/design_and_architecture.md

 ### Idempotency Keys:
 Introducing idempotency keys ensures that repeated requests (e.g., retries due to network issues) produce the same result, preventing unintended side effects like duplicate transactions or operations

+### Token Pruning Strategy:
+To manage cache memory and database efficiency, unused tokens can be periodically pruned based on their activity:

+1. Pruning Condition: Tokens with an `updated_at` timestamp older than the expiration period (e.g, 24 hours) are considered inactive and are eligible for deletion
+2. Scheduled Pruning Job: During each database polling cycle, inactive tokens are deleted to optimize storage and memory

 ## Notes